 Same episode, Mr. Smarty holds a radio over his head like in Say Anything....

 In Nightmare on Condemned Street, Mr. Smarty can be seen wearing a Suzie Diamond style dress and slinking seductively towards Peri, Entree and Fuzzy in one of the dream visitations.
 The ensuing flee was quite understandable ( Suzie Diamond is a porn star).

 The "Knowing is Growing" segments are rather like those "The More You Know" ones.

 Patricia's mother computer acts an awful lot like HAL and/or GLaDOS.

 Slow No: Two-Legs Joe does one when Peri uses his bowling ball to fix his house.

 Snap Back: In "Walkie-Talkie Spinie-Suckie", basically everyone except Peri, Entree, and Octocat permanently lose their spines in a volcano, "Clones Don't Care 'Bout Nothin' Either" had the entire island engulfed with deformed clones of Peri and Entree, "Sgt.
-Snuggums" had a overpowered and deranged Octocat bombing the island with Fuzzy's rocket, "Bite, Shuffle, and Moan" had everyone except Peri being infected by zombies, "Two-Arms Joe" had Peri losing his arm and Joe giving him a giant robotic one, and "Mole-sters In the Mist" had the entire shrunken town being enslaved by overgrown mole-sters.
+Snuggums" had a overpowered and deranged Octocat bombing the island with Fuzzy's rocket, "Bite, Shuffle, and Moan" had everyone except Peri being infected by zombies, "Two-Arms Joe" had Peri losing his arm and Joe giving him a giant robotic one, "Pork Chop" had Entree getting the ability to walk removed from his brain, "Whirrel Call" had Entree falling to his death and then having his brain fly out of his head and getting crushed by a boulder, and "Mole-sters In the Mist" had the entire shrunken town being enslaved by overgrown mole-sters.